DanielHaimanot/py80211n_csitool/README.md

-# WiFi channel state information parser
+# WiFi channel state information

 Implementation in Python for the parsing of raw CSI data files.
 - Full support for static file parsing with Intel IWL5300